CDIS Mission Statement

 The mission of the communicative disorders program is:

-Students obtaining a baccalaureate degree in CDIS should be academically capable and show proficiency with pre-professional competencies (graduate program pre-requisite skills) in CDIS content areas, basic research, introductory clinical practice, and verbal/written presentation abilities.
+Students obtaining the Bachelor of Science degree in CDIS should be academically capable and show proficiency with pre-professional competencies (graduate program pre-requisite skills) in CDIS content areas, basic research, introductory clinical practice, and verbal/written presentation abilities.
 The comprehensive nature of the undergraduate program, with its emphasis on a broad theoretical foundation in normal and disordered human communication is to prepare students for graduate study in speech/language pathology and/or audiology.

-The graduate program builds upon the undergraduate program with the following academic goals.
+The Master of Science in Communicative Disorders builds upon the undergraduate program with the following academic goals.
 We aim to:

 CLINICAL EDUCATION GOALS